Your sponsorship covers the cost of providing these workshops to women at no cost.

 Started in late 2018, the first project in this program was a workshop on leadership, communication and collaboration.
 The workshop was presented twice on Bonaire in December of 2018.
 Representatives from local conservation organizations attended including Stinapa, Dutch Caribbean Nature Alliance, Sea Turtle Conservation Bonaire, Coral Restoration Foundation, Echo Bonaire and Boneiru Duradero.

 Attendees have formed a group to continue polishing their skills and invited the Institute back for additional workshop topics.

 A program is also underway to train young women in the US in leadership.
-The first participant is our current conservation assistant, Chyanne Stowell.
+The first participant was the intern Chyanne Stowell.

 Delivering the workshop in additional locations.